BBBase-EHeresy/PPPub/docs/forces_of_good/survivors_of_lake_town.md

 - **Saviour of Lake-town (PASSIVE)**

-Bard the Bowman’s [Stand Fast!] rule has a range of 6".
+Bard the Bowman's [Stand Fast!] rule has a range of 6".
 Furthermore, Bain, Son of Bard; Percy; Hilda Bianca; Lake-town Militia Captains and Lake-town Militia within 6" of Bard the Bowman receive a +1 bonus to their Fight value and count as being in range of a banner.

 ---